aftersound/weave/README.md

 - {FileFilterControl, FileFilter, VOID}.
 FileFilter filters data files in according to FileFilterControl.
 - etc.

-Weave has a minimalist core structure which weaves/stitches these core concepts to form service framework and batch framework respectively.
+Weave has a minimalist core structure which stitches these core concepts to form service framework and batch framework respectively.
 Neither of which provides any functionality, with designed expectation that actual functionality would be provided by components which implement/extend core concepts.

 Take one example to illustrate how Weave functionality could be enriched, which describes the from-scratch works/steps involved in order to make a Weave deployment to support Couchbase and be able to connect to a Couchbase cluster.
 - a component which implements/extends {Endpoint, DataClientFactory, DataClient}, say it consists of {Endpoint, CouchbaseBucketFactory, Bucket}